supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ![[Guidelines to GATE-CS-20241105231854595.webp]]

 - In second level index, check for Blocking factor again in case of first block being secondary index.
-- ISAM - multi-level primary index file.
+- ISAM - ordered file + multi-level primary index file.

 - Do not confuse search keys from "keys" in relational model.
+- Be careful about what I/O cost are they asking for?
+Like "IO cost for search key" or "IO cost for data record".
 - In B-trees, by default take record pointer for *<key, record>* pairs.
 If record pointer is not given, then consider block pointer.
 - If there is only one node in the tree, then it is a leaf node.
 - Use combinatronics to keep track of the nodes.